Nezha-oussat/GreatExpectations-technology/GreatExpectations.md

 ## Raodmap
-After a hiatus of a few months, Great Expectations Community Roadmap Meeting 🕒 Tuesday, June 22n will focus on the roadmap for open source Great Expectations. they looking forward to input from the whole community. this Roadmap include:
+After a hiatus of a few months, Great Expectations Community Roadmap Meeting 🕒 Tuesday, June 22n will focus on the roadmap for open source Great Expectations. they looking forward to input from the whole community. <br> This Roadmap include:<br>
-            -Promote the V3 API (BatchRequest) to primary (done) -Improve Docs,esp,onbording and core skills/Concepts
+            -Promote the V3 API (BatchRequest) to primary (done)<br> -Improve Docs,esp,onbording and core skills/Concepts<br>
-            -StreamLine ecosystem partnership + eployment patterns
+            -StreamLine ecosystem partnership + eployment patterns<br>
-            -Release V3 docs for customs Expectations
+            -Release V3 docs for customs Expectations<br>
             -Launch and iterate on Expectations Gallery